Resources on offer

 This allows us and our funders to keep track of research that has used the BDR resource and assess the impact of their funding.
 We would also like to use information about projects to encourage researchers, funders and future brain donors.

 If you are applying from a UK institution or organisation, in most cases you do not need to have your own ethics approval to request and use BDR tissue.
-The Brain Banks in the BDR Network have generic ethics committee approval to function as research tissue banks, which means that they can provide tissue samples to UK-based researchers for a broad range of studies without the need for the researchers to obtain their own ethics approval.
+The Brain Banks in the BDR Network have generic ethics committee approval to function as research tissue banks, which means that they can provide stem cells and tissue samples to UK-based researchers for a broad range of studies without the need for the researchers to obtain their own ethics approval.

 This is a very important part of the application as there are lay members of the panel who need to approve the tissue request.
 In structuring your lay summary it is suggested that you answer the following questions: